-- Since the introduction of Best Start Foods payment in August 2019, each application requires two decisions (Best Start Grant and Best Start Foods) to be made. - In the latest reporting period, the median processing time for applications was 4 working days in October, 5 working days in November and 5 working days in December 2023.
-In the 2023/24 financial year so far, the median average processing time was 13 days [Table 10].
+- Since the introduction of Best Start Foods payment in August 2019, each application requires two decisions (Best Start Grant and Best Start Foods) to be made. - In the latest reporting period, the median processing time for applications remained 4 working days in January, February and March 2024.
+In the 2023/24 financial year, the median average processing time was 12 days [Table 10].